 My current “people I’m following” list is a wonderful collection of folks from around the globe.
 They are not all business – they are corporate, entrepreneurs, scientists, students and homemakers with a point of view.
 It is a great combination of different ages, genders, and ethnic groups.
 I have many friends in Canada, Australia, India, the UK, Sweden and of course, in my native US.
 I have increasingly connected with young folks in India and Africa.
 There are probably people from other countries that I don’t know about as well.
 Thank you all for the intellectually challenging discussions and unique perspectives.

-Reasons I follow others:
+Reasons I follow people on Twitter

 - They know about and tweet about something I’m interested in;